These simple Eggnog Thumbprints and a glass of milk or coffee is a great way to end the day. Such an easy sweet to add to your Christmas cookie trays.

 I mean, your cookie jar needs some fun right now, right?
 Please say yes.
 Please say yes!

 How many of you have started your holiday baking already?
-So far, I have made some frosted mocha shortbread cookie sticks, red velvet peppermint kiss cookies (recipe coming soon), and these eggnog thumbprint cookies.
-That’s just the cookie department.
+So far, I have made some frosted mocha shortbread cookie sticks, chocolate Christmas kiss cookies, and these eggnog thumbprint cookies.
+That's just the cookie department.
 Lots of peppermint treats have been tested and posted too!
 Trust me when I say you need this peppermint mocha fudge tart in your life ASAP!

 Today we are switching up holiday flavors and going with some eggnog.
 I know this holiday drink can be controversial.
 You either love it or you hate it.
 I'm a big fan of the creamy drink, but I have noticed that I can't seem to drink very much of it anymore.